 15 centimetres.
 The flowers are small and white, and seeds are the

 The genera name means 'ant

 head'.
 The specie is name for the spines.

 The caudex is

 hollow, and host ants.
-Those ants isn't aggressive, and do little to
+Those ants are not aggressive, and do little to

 defend the plant.
 The might just bring nutrients to it.
 On the other